trampgeek/moodle-qtype_coderunner/Readme.md

 language and sandbox and also the template that define how a test program is built from the question's test-cases plus the student's submission.
-The prototype also defines whether the correctness of the student's submission is assessed by use of an *EqualityGrader*, a *NearEqualityGrader* or *RegexGrader*.
+The prototype also defines whether the correctness of the student's submission is assessed by use of an *EqualityGrader*, a *NearEqualityGrader*, a *RegexGrader* or a *TemplateGrader*.
 The EqualityGrader expects the output from the test execution to exactly match the expected output for the testcase.
 The NearEqualityGrader is similar but is case insensitive and tolerates variations in the amount of white space (e.g. missing or extra blank lines, or multiple spaces where only one was expected).
 The RegexGrader expects a regular expression match instead.
+Template graders are more complicated but give the question author almost unlimited flexibility in controlling the execution, grading and result display; see the section *Grading with templates*.

-The EqualityGrader is recommended for all normal use as it encourages students to get their output exactly correct; they should be able to resubmit almost-right answers for a small penalty, which is generally a better approach than trying to award part marks based on regular expression
+The EqualityGrader is recommended for most normal use, as it encourages students to get their output exactly correct; they should be able to resubmit almost-right answers for a small penalty, which is generally a better approach than trying to award part marks based on regular expression